Skip to content

 Overview

-• Instant Analytics Track and analyze your campaign performance inreal-time
+• Instant Analytics Track and analyze campaignperformance the moment activity occurs.

-• Fraud Detection Monitor and detect unusual patterns immediately
+• Fraud Detection Detect unusual patterns as soon asthey appear.

 Setting Up Webhooks